gofiber/recipes/csrf-with-session/README.md

     - SameSite: Lax
     - IdleTimeout: 30 minutes (of inactivity)
     - Cookie names are prefixed with "__Host-" (see [MDN-Set-Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie) for more information))
-- A custom Middleware is used to enforce an absolute timeout of 12 hours for the session.
+- A custom Middleware `sessionExpirationMiddleware` is used to enforce an absolute session timeout of 12 hours.

 ## Requirements